2 - Medical

 - Identify medicinal plants in your area.

-- Perform advanced first aid techniques, such as setting a broken bone or suturing a wound.
+- Perform advanced first aid/wilderness-medicine techniques, such as setting a broken bone or suturing a wound.

 Common medications

 This is a list of common medications hikers might carry.
 It's not a complete list.
-Only use these as your doctor says and follow the package directions.
+Only use these in accordance with your doctor's recommendations and follow the package directions.
 Know the side effects, how much to take, and when to take them before your trip.

 - Acetaminophen: A pain reliever used for headaches, sore muscles, joint pain, or fevers.